Confluence automation tool: What it is and key considerations

 Expert Verified

-To help with this, Confluence offers a built-in automation feature that’s designed to take some of that repetitive work off your plate.
-It can be a decent way to get some time back in your day.
+To help with this, Confluence offers a built-in automation feature that’s designed to handle repetitive work for you.
+It’s an effective way to get some time back in your day.

 This guide will walk you through everything you need to know about the Confluence automation tool.
-We’ll cover what it is, how teams are using it, where it falls short, and how you can take your workflows to the next level with AI.
+We’ll cover what it is, how teams are using it, and how you can take your workflows to the next level with complementary AI solutions.

 What is the Confluence automation tool?

 The Confluence automation tool is a built-in feature that lets you set up simple "if this happens, then do that" rules to handle tasks for you.
-Think of it like a little robot inside Confluence that follows your instructions whenever a specific event occurs.
-Just a heads-up, this is only available on their Premium and Enterprise plans, so you won’t see it on the Free or Standard tiers.
+Think of it like a helpful assistant inside Confluence that follows your instructions whenever a specific event occurs.
+This feature is available on Premium and Enterprise plans, providing advanced capabilities for growing teams.

 The whole system works with three main parts: